 If you are not sure about the widest lens you use, and some lenses are above 67mm filter thread, you’ll find our best seller 100 System the perfect holder for you.

-At the bottom, in the “bonus” section (4) you will find more information about the choice between the Landscape polarizer and the Standard “PRO” polarizer.
+At the bottom, in the “bonus” section (4) you will find more information about the True Color Polariser.

 2. 100mm square or screw-in filters

-Knowing that your lenses have threads (up to 82mm), you can use both square filters with the 100mm holder (i.e. System 100) and screw filters.
+Knowing that your lenses have threads (up to 82mm), you can use both square filters with the 100mm holder (i.e. System 100mm), screw circular filters or push-to-fit Swift System.
 If you haven’t chosen yet you can consider these points:

 • the slot-in (square) filters of 100mm system can be easily adapted to lenses with threads from 49mm to 82mm (under 49mm you can use third-party step-up rings)

-• screw-in filters are specific for each size, you can also take a larger size and then use third-party adapter rings (step-up).
+• screw-in circular filters or Swift System filters are specific for each size, you can also take a larger size and then use third-party adapter rings (step-up) or get an all included kit like we have made for the Swift FS ND Kits.

 • using several screw filters together is not recommended, for practical problems and possible vignetting.
 Remember, you can do this because circular NiSi filters have front threads, but you have to know the limits.
 The maximum recommended is two filters.